loda-lang/loda-programs/programs/oeis/list5.md

 * [A277813](http://oeis.org/A277813) ([program](277/A277813.asm)): a(n) = A115384(A277812(n)) = index of the row where n is located in array A277880.
 * [A277822](http://oeis.org/A277822) ([program](277/A277822.asm)): a(n) = index of the column where n is located in array A277880.
 * [A277823](http://oeis.org/A277823) ([program](277/A277823.asm)): a(n) = A048724(A065621(n)).
+* [A277864](http://oeis.org/A277864) ([program](277/A277864.asm)): Binary representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A277866](http://oeis.org/A277866) ([program](277/A277866.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A277867](http://oeis.org/A277867) ([program](277/A277867.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A277885](http://oeis.org/A277885) ([program](277/A277885.asm)): a(n) = index of the least non-unitary prime divisor of n or 0 if no such prime-divisor exists.